learn-co-curriculum/deploy-via-surge/README.md

 Here the `surge` client tries to teach us how to use it.
 We'd recommend you check out these guides after you finish this lesson.

-## State The Syntax For Deploying With Surge
+## Identify The Syntax For Deploying With Surge

 Let's create a simple site for surge to deploy.
 In this lesson, we've got a simple [`index.html`][isrc] file and a simple [`style.css`][ssrc] file.
 Let's